futurearchitecture/ArchVault/README.md

 ## What are the 'What is' files?
 The 'What is' files are used to explain what certain parts of the Vault are used for.
+A good place to start is the [[MoC - What Is files]] which is a FAQ of sorts.

 ## Folders